-Individuals or institutions or both may be members of a society.
-The general body of members delegates the management of day-to-day affairs to the managing committee, which is usually elected by the membership.
+Both individuals and institutions may be members of a society.
+The managing committee, which is usually elected by the membership, governs the day-to-day affairs of the society.
 Members of the general body of the society have voting rights and can demand the submission of accounts and the annual report of the society for inspection.
 Members of the managing committee may hold office for such period of time as may be specified in the bylaws of the society.

 Unlike trusts, societies may be dissolved.
 Dissolution must be approved by at least three-fifths of the society's members.
 Upon dissolution, and after settlement of all debts and liabilities, the funds and property of the society may not be distributed among the members of the society.
 Rather, the remaining funds and property must be given or transferred to some other society, preferably one with similar objects as the dissolved entity.

 The Indian Companies Act (2013), which principally governs for-profit entities, permits certain companies to obtain not-for-profit status as "Section 8 companies."
 A Section 8 company may be formed for the purpose of promotion or advancement of commerce, art, science, sports, education, research, social welfare, religion, charity, protection of the environment, or any such other purpose.
 A Section 8 company must apply its profits, if any, or other income to the promotion of its objects, and should not pay any dividend to its members.
 The company may be incorporated with or without share capital.